Pokémon: The First Movie

-Pokémon: The First Movie (Note: Known in Japan as Pocket Monsters the Movie: Mewtwo Strikes Back (劇場版ポケットモンスター ミュウツーの逆襲, Gekijōban Poketto Monsutā: Myūtsū no Gyakushū)) is a 1998 Japanese anime fantasy adventure film directed by Kunihiko Yuyama.
-The first theatrical release in the Pokémon franchise, the plot takes place during the first season of Pokémon: Indigo League.
+Pokémon: The First Movie (Note: Known in Japan as Pocket Monsters the Movie: Mewtwo Strikes Back (劇場版ポケットモンスター ミュウツーの逆襲, Gekijō-ban Pokettomonsutā Myūtsū no Gyakushū)) is a 1998 Japanese animated fantasy adventure film directed by Kunihiko Yuyama.
+It is the first in the Pokémon anime film series.
 The film was first released in Japan on July 18, 1998, to positive reviews, with praise directed at the film's emotional impact and exploration of ethical topics such as cloning, genetic modification, and existentialism.

 The English-language adaptation was released in North America and other countries on November 10, 1999, by Warner Bros.
 Pictures.
-This version was received far less positively than the original Japanese dub, with much criticism pointed at the poorly dubbed voice acting and its inclusion of an anti-violence message contradictory to the series' overall concept.
+This version was received far less positively than the original Japanese release, with much criticism pointed at the inclusion of an anti-violence message contradictory to the series' overall concept.
 Further, retrospective criticism of the dub has been targeted against the removal of most of the ethical topics from the original Japanese version, such as part of Mewtwo's origin story.
 Despite mixed reviews, it was a box office success worldwide, topping the box office charts in its opening weekend and eventually grossing over at the worldwide box office.
 It also sold 10 million home video units in the United States, including 4.2 million VHS sales that earned in 2000.

 On July 8, 1999, an aired on Japanese television.
 In addition to an added prologue, the release included new animation and CGI graphics.
 The film primarily consists of two segments: The Uncut Story of Mewtwo's Origin, the ten-minute prologue added to the extended version; and Mewtwo Strikes Back, the main 75-minute film feature.
 Overseas, the prologue can only be seen as a bonus short in DVD versions of Pokémon: Mewtwo Returns.
 Several versions of the film, such as the theatrical release, also include Pikachu's Summer Vacation, a bonus side story featuring Pikachu as the protagonist.

 A full CGI remake of the movie, titled Pokémon: Mewtwo Strikes Back – Evolution, was released in 2019.